-- Most zippers aren’t made perfect, as we saw above in the review.
+- Most zippers aren’t made perfect, as you saw above in the review.
 That’s why a warranty is what you need if you don’t want to spend extra money on new zippers for your tent.

-We cannot say which of the listed products is the best for you.
+I cannot say which of the listed products is the best for you.
 They are all quite similar.
 The choice depends most on what you personally need and intend.
 So don’t trust us only, and check the reviews if you want to be sure.

 That being said, I must admit the Quictent one showed itself to be the least problematic one.
 Its eco-friendly features and great warranty conditions are a plus for any aspiring indoor gardener.
 I hope you found this helpful and wish you a good yield and an enjoyable growing experience!